orschiro/orzanna/index.md

 - Be on my inline skates.
 - Work at a standing desk.
 - Take regular breaks[^safeeyes].
+- Not use my laptop in the evening hours.
+- Regularly read a newspaper printed on real paper to support investigative journalism.
 - Maintain a routine of having a decent sleep cycle.

 I have an academic background in sustainable development and spend a lot of time thinking about consumption — this explains the huge table below which is still work-in-progress.
 As a research scholar you might be interested in my co-authored publication “*Culture meets Flows: The Cultural Dimension of Urban Metabolism*”[^CulturemeetsFlows] that had been cited by the German Advisory Council on Global Change (WBGU) in their report “*Humanity on the move: Unlocking the transformative power of cities*”[^Humanityonthemove].